argshook/zettelkasten/projects.md

     lairuna.com
       </a> - AI-driven adventure game with completely unique playthroughs
   each game.
+- <a href="https://screenshot-online.deno.dev" target="_blank">
+    Screenshot Online
+      </a> - Little tool to take and edit screenshots online.
+Built with Deno + Fresh.
+Unpolished, it "just works" with the 5 features I needed.
+  each game.
 - <a href="https://dhub.dev/" target="_blank">
     dhub.dev
   </a> - WYSIWYG Editor for Docusaurus.
 The easiest way to edit Markdown and MDX